Microck/DialogueTextbox-Generator/README.md

 ```

 **Frame-Based Timing Rules:**
 You can also adjust the core timing rules directly in the script.
 These values are measured in frames (the video runs at 30 frames per second).
+Only working in 'dialogue.py'

 ```python
 # Timing rules (in frames)